PLC-lang/rusty/book/src/datatypes.md

 | ULINT     | 64 bit | unsigned   |
 | REAL      | 32 bit | float      |
 | LREAL     | 64 bit | float      |

+When such a variable is declared without being initialized, it will be default-initialized with a value of `0` or `0.0` respectively.

 ### A word on integer literals
 Integer literals can be prefixed with either `2#` (binary), `8#` (octal) or